awslabs/aws-mysql-jdbc/README.md

 The AWS JDBC Driver for MySQL currently enables fast failover for Amazon Aurora with MySQL compatibility.
 Support for additional features of clustered databases, including features of Amazon RDS for MySQL and on-premises MySQL deployments, is planned.

+*IMPORTANT Because this project is in preview, you may see breaking changes throughout.
+We encourage you to experiment with MySQL driver but DO NOT adopt it for production use.
+Use of MySQL driver in preview is subject to the terms and conditions contained in the AWS Service Terms, particularly the Beta Service Participation Service Terms, and apply to any drivers not marked as 'Generally Available'.*

 ## What is Failover?

 In an Amazon Aurora DB cluster, failover is a mechanism by which Aurora automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
 It achieves this goal by electing an Aurora Replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The AWS JDBC Driver for MySQL is designed to coordinate with this behavior in order to provide minimal downtime in the event of a DB instance failure.